PedroSimaoLemosSilva/PedroSimaoLemosSilva.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
+#subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile_pic.jpeg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Brito-Guimarães</p>

-news: true # includes a list of news items
+#news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+#selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My name is Simão and I am 25 years old.
+I am a Junior iOS Developer and I love to make mobile apps.

+I have worked in a couple of apps in my professional life and I also develop some apps in my free time as personal projects.

+I started at Farfetch, where I made my own "Marvel app" as an introduction to iOS and then I started working on the Farfetch iOS app itself, a luxury fashion marketplace app.

+In the next project I work on, I became a developer in Cari iOS app, a food delivery app present in the middle east.

+Currently I am working on a personal project, where I am developing a simple iOS game.